 - the claimant stating, in the claim document, that a specific statute gives the claimant a cause of action; or

 - a solicitor certifying that a specific statute gives the claimant a cause of action.

 Modification of Certificate of Pending Litigation

-- a certificate of pending litigation showing the new parties.
+- file a certificate of pending litigation showing the new parties; and

 Notice of Security Interest under Personal Property Security Act